SupreetiKumari/task2/coptask2/Readme.md

 2. Matrix size based-
 The script is contained in the file called script-plot.
 It plots matrix size on x-axis and running time on the y-axis.
 It is in this way implementated on the data obtained from the 3 implementations-openblas, pthread and sequential implementation.
 The result obtained fron openblas is in the file called openblas-plot.png and openblas-plot.eps.
 Similarly for the other two implementations

+## Result of the task-

+After running the matrix multiplication operation in three different ways on matrices of variuos sizes we can conclude these points-

+1. For small sized matrices(1x1 to 10x10) the running time follows the order- pthread > openblas > sequential
+2. For medium and large sized matrices ( 50X50 onwards) the running time follows the order- sequential > pthread > openblas
+3. On observing carefully we can conclude that the running time for large matrices follows the rule- running time for sequential=2 X (running time for pthreads).